Bad habits that contribute to back and neck pain

 Leading an active lifestyle is important for people of all ages, shapes and sizes.
 It is especially important for people with back conditions like bone spurs, arthritis of the spine and bulging discs, because a lack of exercise can lead to weight gain, muscle stiffness and other factors that contribute to neck or back pain.

 An ideal exercise routine should consist of about 30 minutes of activity, three to five times a week.
-Try to choose an activity you enjoy; if you like what you’re doing, chances are that it’ll be easier to stick to.
+Try to choose an activity you enjoy; if you like what you’re doing, chances are that it’ll be easier to stick to a regimen.
 Remember that exercising doesn’t have to mean slogging it out on the treadmill.
 If the gym bores you or makes you anxious, try yoga or Pilates, martial arts, dance classes or other alternate forms of exercise.

 Habit #4: drinking and smoking